 ✅ Use a light, well-draining potting mix.

-✅ Add compost for nutrients.
+✅ Add compost before planting.

 ✅ Overcrowding plants.